pparulski/kola-mlodych/LCP_OPTIMIZATION_SUMMARY.md

 - **Preload hints**: Supported in all modern browsers
 - **FetchPriority**: Chrome 102+, Safari 17.2+, Firefox 119+
 - **Fallback**: Programmatic preload creation for older browsers

+## Why This Approach Works

+### The LCP Shift Problem
+When you optimize one element (first article), the LCP often shifts to the next largest element (second article).
+This is actually a **good sign** - it means your optimization worked!
+However, you need to optimize the new LCP element as well.

+### Our Tiered Solution
+1. **First article**: Highest priority (sync decoding, preload, no adaptive ratio)
+2. **Second article**: Medium priority (async decoding, preload, no adaptive ratio)
+3. **Other articles**: Low priority (lazy loading, adaptive ratio allowed)

+This prevents the "whack-a-mole" effect where optimizing one image just shifts the problem to the next one.

 ## Additional Recommendations